 The Pre-Medical Program at Mills combines a strong foundation in natural science with a liberal arts education.
 Modern medicine seeks physicians who can combine technical expertise with strong interpersonal skills; the humanistic perspectives derived from study of the liberal arts help develop this balance.

 There are a variety of different health science professional schools, including those for dentistry, optometry, osteopathy, veterinary medicine, pharmacy, podiatry, naturopathic medicine and, of course, the largest and most highly visible area, allopathic medicine.
-Admission to health science professional programs is highly competitive, particularly to schools of allopathic medicine which have increased the breadth and depth of their admission requirements beginning with the entering classes of 2015.
+Admission to health science professional programs is highly competitive, particularly to schools of allopathic medicine.
 Success in the application process requires careful attention to preparation in a number of areas.
 The health professions advisor is a valuable asset in this planning process and works closely with each student to plan her academic program as well as her overall preparation for her career.
 Students are encouraged to gain experience in their chosen health profession by engaging in volunteer work, internship experience, or paid employment.
 Students are also encouraged to take advantage of research opportunities during the academic year and in the summer months.
 The small class size at Mills contributes in many ways to a student's education and to her personal and intellectual development.
 In addition, it provides opportunities for faculty members to know students well and thus be able to write meaningful letters of recommendation when the time comes to apply to health professions schools.

-The following suggested list of courses is based upon the new admissions requirements of allopathic medical schools, but it will also meet or exceed the requirements for other health science professional schools.
-Additional upper-division course work in biology and chemistry, however, is valuable preparation for the Medical College Admission Test (MCAT), the Dental Admission Test (DAT), the Graduate Record Examination (GRE), or other admission tests.
-These courses also prepare students for the course work of the health professions schools themselves.
+The following list of suggested courses is based upon the topics included in the Medical College Admission Test (MCAT), but it will also meet or exceed the requirements for other health science professional schools.
+Additional upper-division course work in biology and chemistry, however, is valuable preparation for the Dental Admission Test (DAT), the Graduate Record Examination (GRE), or other admission tests.
+These courses also prepare students for the course work taken in the health professions schools themselves.